andytrix/atm-cash-machine/README.md

 │   ├── public/
 │   │   ├── stylesheets/
 │   │   │   └── style.css      # The stylesheet for the web interface.
+│   │   ├── images/            # Stores user-uploaded images, such as profile pictures.
 │   │   └── index.html         # The main HTML file for the web frontend.
 │   ├── routes/
 │   │   ├── account.js         # Routes for account-related operations.